 We ensure that the training and validation sets are strictly disjoint.
 The validation set contains $2{,}000$ samples (or at most $20\%$ of the available data) and remains identical across different training set sizes, except for variations introduced by the random seed.
 In addition, we always use at most $20\%$ of the available samples at each sequence length for validation, with the remainder reserved exclusively for training.
 Also, for all tasks, multi-digit integers are represented as single tokens during tokenization.
 Additional implementation details are provided in \Cref{app:impl_details}.

-\section{In-distribution Data Efficiency}
+\section{In-Distribution Data Efficiency}

 We perform the above binary search procedure to identify the minimal dataset size ($N^*$) across all combinations of maximum sequence length $L \in \{5, 10, 20, 30\}$ and modulus $m \in \{2, 3, 5, 10, 15, 20, 50, 75, 100\}$, for each of the three task formats, length distributions, and models described earlier.
 The results are summarized in \cref{tab:main}.
 For ease of comparison, we also visualize selected slices of this table in figures throughout this section.
+The fitted curves in these figures are intended only as visual guides.
 Comparable results for models of different sizes are reported in Appendix~\ref{app:smaller_models}.
 From the table we can infer the following key observations:

 \begin{observation}{}{} Transformers prefer non-aligned supervision (Chain of Thought). \end{observation}

 We observe a clear preference of transformers for CoT over the Aligned CoT format.
 For example, at $m=5$ and $L=20$, CoT requires 1.7K samples, while Aligned CoT requires 2M, an order‑of‑magnitude increase in sample complexity. \Cref{fig:cotssup} further illustrates this gap in sample requirements for the case $m=2$ (parity) across the two formats.